 - At this time, decide what worked and what needs to be changed for your next event

 - Settle any remaining bills for the event.

 For the Attendees

-- Update attendees on dates and information as soon as possible for next year’s event to keep them connected and engaged via great content.
+- Update attendees on dates and information as soon as possible for the next event and keep connected and engaged with them.